Last week I wrote about “common negative thought distortions” and how they can contribute to anxiety and depression.

 But knowing something and feeling it are not the same.
 Fear happens in a part of the brain that’s beyond rational thought.
 That’s why the thoughts remain distorted in spite of evidence to the contrary.

 The fear-based part of our mind needs patient attention.
 It needs gentle encouragement and reinforcement, much like a child learning a new skill.
 In essence, it needs to learn new thoughts to replace the old ones that are no longer serving us.

-Using Mindfulness Based CBT Helps Us Challenge Cognitive Distortions
+Using Mindfulness Based CBT Helps Us in Challenging Cognitive Distortions